Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Introduction

-To tackle this problem, existing literature has traditionally resorted to iterative numerical optimization \cite{survey4}.
-However, it suffers from prohibitive computational latency due to the computational complexity, making it inadequate for real-time decision-making.
-Meanwhile, reinforcement learning (RL)-based approaches offer faster inference on such complex optimization problems, while facing two main challenges.
-First, standard end-to-end architectures are typically structure-agnostic, making it hard to capture the intrinsic graph topology of user association.
-There is also an inherent timescale mismatch between small-scale fading channels fluctuating on the order of milliseconds and UAV mechanical mobility evolving over seconds.
-Thus, treating these distinct dynamics as a monolithic synchronous process leads to an intractable hybrid action space.
-To address this, we propose a hierarchically decoupled framework that separates the problem into an inner-loop for instantaneous beamforming and an outer-loop for long-term trajectory planning.
+To tackle this problem, existing studies primarily rely on iterative numerical optimization \cite{survey4}.
+While providing structured solutions to the coupled design, their iterative nature and high-dimensional search space incur substantial computational overhead, hindering real-time deployment in dynamic environments.
+Reinforcement learning (RL)-based approaches offer faster inference for such complex problems.
+However, two fundamental challenges remain.
+First, standard end-to-end architectures are typically structure-agnostic, struggling to capture the intrinsic graph topology of user association.
+Second, an inherent timescale mismatch exists between millisecond-level small-scale fading channels and second-level UAV mechanical mobility.
+Consequently, treating beamforming and trajectory control synchronously creates a high-dimensional hybrid action space difficult to optimize efficiently.
+To address these challenges, we propose a hierarchically decoupled framework separating the joint optimization into a fast timescale inner-loop for instantaneous beamforming and a slow timescale outer-loop for long-term trajectory planning.

-For the inner-loop beamforming, the multi-UAV environment is characterized by dynamic graph-structured topologies, which can be captured by a graph neural network (GNN).
-Distinguished from conventional neural networks that require fixed-dimensional inputs, GNNs leverage permutation invariance and parameter sharing to explicitly capture dynamic and irregular interference topologies \cite{gnn5}\cite{gnn6}.
-Building upon this paradigm, we propose a topology-aware GNN model to directly conduct optimal beamforming by real-time channel state information (CSI).
-Specifically, we model the dynamic UAV-user system as a time-varying heterogeneous graph.
-Leveraging a heterogeneous message passing mechanism, this design efficiently captures the coupled interference patterns.
+For the inner-loop beamforming, the multi-UAV environment features dynamic graph-structured topologies capturable by a graph neural network (GNN).
+Unlike conventional neural networks with fixed-dimensional inputs, GNNs leverage permutation invariance and parameter sharing to explicitly capture dynamic and irregular interference topologies \cite{gnn5}\cite{gnn6}.
+Building upon this property, we propose a topology-aware beamformer directly mapping instantaneous channel state information (CSI) to beamforming vectors.
+Specifically, we model the dynamic UAV-user system as a time-varying heterogeneous graph, where nodes represent UAVs/users, and edges encode communication/interference relationships.
+Leveraging a heterogeneous message passing mechanism, the proposed beamformer efficiently captures the coupled interference patterns.